jboucher154/WebServ/README.md

 ### General

-- serve fully static websites
+- Serves fully static websites
 - Follows HTTP 1.1, though is not fully compliant
 - Server settings can be confirgured in header file [Webserv.hpp](include/WebServ.hpp)